roytang/blog/content/replies/2016/01/czcdahs/index.md

 - magicTCG
 ---

 I sorted all my commons/uncommons a while back, somewhere between 20-25k cards all in all (a good number from pre-Modern sets).
 Booster boxes can hold like 2-3 letters at a time, i.e. one booster box is enough for all As, Bs and half of Cs.
-All the Ss needed more than two booster boxes =/\n\nAlso, I probably need better storage than booster boxes
+All the Ss needed more than two booster boxes =/

+Also, I probably need better storage than booster boxes